markwigmans/oracle-dual-json/readme.md

 | ElasticSearch Viewer                                     | https://elasticvue.com/           | install it as browser plugin                              |

 ## Configuration
+The following application parameters can be set.
+This is all done via [Spring](https://docs.spring.io/spring-boot/docs/current/reference/html/features.html#features.external-config).

 | Configuration              | Description                                                   | Default |
 |----------------------------|---------------------------------------------------------------|--------:|